star-boy-95/yemen-market-analysis-v5/README.md

   - Interactive spatial maps for market integration
   - Diagnostic plots for model evaluation
 - **Integrated Analysis Pipeline**: End-to-end workflow from data processing to result interpretation
+- **Robust Error Handling**: Clear error messages when data is insufficient for analysis instead of returning mock results

 ## Usage